Sim City 4 FAQ and Guide - Guide for SimCity 4

 surrounding areas.
 Since you would like for your commercial zones to have traffic,

-it’s a wise idea to place the airport relatively close to commercial zones, or
+its a wise idea to place the airport relatively close to commercial zones, or

 easily accessible by road.
 Keep in mind that airports generate pollution, so you